marchingband/wvr_hardware/README.md

 Find the Kicad files in their respective folders, more will be added with time.
 We have done our best to make these files portable, using project specific libraries.
 These are for Kicad V5.

+In the JLC_PCB folder you can find all the files needed to order WVR BASIC from JLC with assembly.
+Kindly donated by Robin of Atonal Circuits.

 # pinouts